HIGHLIGHTS OF PRESCRIBING INFORMATION

 8.5 Geriatric Use

-In short-term US clinical trials, erosive esophagitis healing rates in the 107 elderly patients (≥ 65 years old) treated with PROTONIX were similar to those found in patients under the age of 65.
+In short-term US clinical trials, EE healing rates in the 107 elderly patients (≥65 years old) treated with PROTONIX were similar to those found in patients under the age of 65.
 The incidence rates of adverse reactions and laboratory abnormalities in patients aged 65 years and older were similar to those associated with patients younger than 65 years of age.

 Pantoprazole is not removed by hemodialysis.
 In case of overdosage, treatment should be symptomatic and supportive.